Getting To Know BSK: Meet Mel, our Designer!

 What are your favourite parts about working for Bright Star Kids?

 Where do I begin?!
 I love working at BSK so much, that a lot of the time it doesn’t seem like work at all!
-As someone that is a big kid at heart and loves puppies, unicorns and all thing magical, being able to create new products and designs that encompass all of this is always so much fun.
+As someone that is a big kid at heart and loves puppies, unicorns and all things magical, being able to create new products and designs that encompass all of this is always so much fun.
 The amazing team I get to work with and our gorgeous little office dog, Coco is also always a plus.

 What’s something people would be surprised to learn about you?

 This probably isn’t too surprising, but when I’m not at work, I’m busy being a massive dork, as I am a big movie, music and comedy buff.
 I also adore our family dog Cadbury and I try to visit her as often as possible.
-Whilst I do love animals, have a massive fear of birds.
+Whilst I do love animals, I have a massive fear of birds.

 What advice do you have for anyone who is interested in design?